-The article, with parts list and step-by step directions is here: Popular Woodworking article: Norm Abrams Adirondack Chair
+The article, with parts list and step-by step directions used to be available free online, but it is now available as a download: Popular Woodworking: Norm Abrams Adirondack Chair

 I used rough pine for the chair, which meant I needed to pick out pieces without loose knots, and with areas that looked clear as possible for the parts I had to make, and then joint and plane them to size.
 The thickness of all the parts is 3/4", the legs, front crosspiece and seat slats are rectangular, with no need to make fancy cuts on.
 The tops of the back slats, the arms, arm brackets, side members and rear crosspieces need to be cut to shape.
 I used my jigsaw but a bandsaw would be easier (I don't have one yet).

 Jigsaw cutting the side member: